MIT-Tab/mit-tab/docs/Before-Round-1.md

 will be able to view them from the scratch view.
 Do not worry if they don't show up in the scratches view prior to pairing.

-Team Scratch: Navigate to either the judge page or team page, click on the "Scratches for <Name>" button at the bottom of the page.
+Discrtionary Scratch: Navigate to either the judge page or team page, click on the "Scratches for <Name>" button at the bottom of the page.
 Then click the "Add Scratch" button.
 This workflow for judges is shown below: